Marlou16/sdn-tutorial/README - English.md

 link s2 s3 down         ! use 'up' instead of 'down' to restore the link
 ```

+As you will see, even when the link is down, communication is still possible, but takes another route.
+When the link is up again (by performing the `up` version of the command), you will see that the traffic still takes the alternative route.
+_Can you explain why?_

 &nbsp;
 #### Try it all!
 Multiple routes in the network ####
 We end with a more complicated task.